Information Theory for Complex Systems Scientists: What Is Information?

 Synergistic information is a little bit more complicated than redundant information, although toy models can help build intuition.
 Defined generally, synergy referrers to information that is only present in the joint-states of two or more elements of the system and cannot be extracted from single variables considered alone.

 Consider three variables, $X_1$, $X_2$, and $X_3$, where $X_1$ and $X_2$ are both random, maximally entropic binary variables, and $X_3 = XOR(X_1, X_2)$ (for the lookup table for the logical XOR gate, see Appendix).

 Despite the fact that $X_3$ is a deterministic function of both $X_1$ and $X_2$, both $I(X_1 ; X_3) = 0$ bit and $I(X_2 ; X_3) = 0$ bit.
 Due to the synergistic nature of the XOR function, the relationship between all three variables only comes into view when information from all three are accounted for: $I(X_1 ; X_3 | X_2) = 1$ bit.
 This occurs because the output of the XOR function cannot be known from a single argument: knowledge about both $X_1$ and $X_2$ are necessary to determine whether $XOR(X_1, X_2)=0$ or 1.

 The somewhat counter-intuitive result is that attempts at pairwise inference of connections between $X_1$, $X_2$, and $X_3$ will all return values of 0, however by conditioning we can find that a sort of hyper-edge exists between $X_1,X_2$ and $X_3$: it is only when both $X_1$ and $X_2$ are considered together that we can gain information about $X_3$.
-Individually, they are completely uninformative.
+Individually, they are completely uninformative:

-As with the standard, bivariate mutual information, the local conditional mutual information can also be written out in terms of local joint and conditional entropies in a manner analagous to Eqs. \ref{eq:cond_mi_1}, \ref{eq:cond_mi_2}, and \ref{eq:cond_mi_3}.